kuchnaya-hub/maroon-broccoli/src/pages/index.md

         actions:
           - label: Learn More
             url: /features
-      - title: Make creatives instantly
+      - title: Make Creatives Instantly
         content: >
           Select the product, add it inside the app and it will automatically create the creatives of the product.